pompyproductions/autocad-reference/docs/configuration/variables.md

 ## Isn't it the same thing as "options"?

-If you're wondering whether there's a difference between ["options"](options.md) and variables, the short answer is: _none._ The "options" dialogue —the one that pops up when you invoke the `OPTIONS` command— is actually little more than a user-friendly interface to change some of the more common settings.
+If you're wondering whether there's a difference between ["options"](options.md) and variables, the short answer is: _not really._ The "options" dialogue —the one that pops up when you invoke the `OPTIONS` command— is actually little more than a user-friendly interface to change some of the more common settings.
 Under the hood, it's _variables_ that it changes.

 However, the settings you can access in the Options dialogue are quite limited.
 You won't find everything you need there: they are mostly _global_ settings that apply to how your software behaves, and **it doesn't include settings that are specific to the drawing itself.** You use variables to change so many more things, for example: